pixegami/saas-starter/saas-infrastructure/README.md

 ```
 ## S3 Bucket Redirect Rules

-We need to add re-direct rules for client-only paths.
+We need to add re-direct rules for client-only paths (maybe?)

 ```json
 [